Identity & Access Management

 How it Works

 NIST SP 800-63 is structured around three component documents (63A, 63B, 63C) and a set of assurance levels—Identity Assurance Level (IAL), Authenticator Assurance Level (AAL), and Federation Assurance Level (FAL).
-Organizations select appropriate assurance levels based on risk management, then implement controls for identity proofing, authenticators, and credential lifecycle management.
+The guideline outlines identity lifecycle processes for enrollment, identity proofing, authentication, and federation, and maps those lifecycle stages to specific security controls and privacy requirements.

 Key Elements